Mattiplex/Nyan-Cat-Keyboard-/README.md

 so imma wait for some feedback from #keeb (ouff turns out my capacitors are wrong , i switched to ceramic ones)
 day 12
 did nothing particular today
+day 13
+routed the first row of the keyboard , will continue tmr